its21/its21.github.io/_pages/ocean.md

 layout: page #this means it must be in a folder called _pages
 title: Ocean life
 permalink: /ocean/
-description: data
+description: collection of pictures
 nav: true #switch to true if u want to see it
 nav_order: 2
-display_categories: [Country, Nudis, Seahorses]
+display_categories: [Country, Nudis, Seahorses, Landscapes]
 horizontal: false
 published: true
 ---